Kitchens

 The client’s Apilco serving pieces were moved from one of the cabinets to the open glass‑front cabinet, giving these well‑loved pieces a dedicated place to be seen and easily accessed for gatherings.

-Organizing systems were added throughout the kitchen to create clear zones for cutlery, everyday tools, and pantry staples, with frequently used items like wooden ladles, spatulas, silicone brushes, and whisks decanted for easy access.
+Organizing systems were added throughout the kitchen to create clear zones for cutlery and everyday tools, with frequently used items like wooden ladles, spatulas, silicone brushes, and whisks decanted for easy access, and oils, vinegars, and salt and pepper grouped on separate trays near the range and island.
+Pan and platter liners were added where needed to protect them from damage while stored.

 Reuse and Upcycling of Materials: